forestgeo/cr18/README.md

 # cr18

-cr18 is for everything related to ForestGEO's workshop in Czech Republic.
-2018.
+This repository is for everything related to ForestGEO's workshop in Czech Republic, 2018.

 ## R tutorials